 Hey Champagne fans, need a little bubbles 101?
-Champagne is one of those more tricky types of wines to understand, so here’s a quick rundown of a few styles of Champagne to keep a look out for to expand your palate and amp up your sparkling addiction!
+Champagne is one of those more tricky types of wines to understand.
+So, here’s a quick rundown of a few styles of everyone’s favorite bubbly to expand your palate and amp up your sparkling addiction!

-We won’t go too much into detail about how to make Champagne, but rather we’ll focus on the different styles.
-Before we delve into those, let’s clarify a little about our favorite fizzy beverage-
+We won’t go too much into detail about how to make this sparkling wine, but rather we’ll focus on the different styles.
+Before we delve into those, let’s clarify a little about our favorite fizzy beverage.

 First, not all sparkling wine is Champagne!
 Champagne is specifically made in the Champagne region of France.
 Lots of other sparkling wine gets called Champagne, but don’t get confused – the real deal is specifically and only from this part of France.
 California sparkling wine, Prosecco from Italy, Cava from Spain, yes, they all are fun and delicious, but they are all wildly different from the genuine stuff that’s called Champagne.